-Xdeciduous tree: alder, maple, aspen, otherevergreen tree: fir, cedar, pine, otherXshrubsXgrassXpasture crop or grain Crop or grain Orchards, vineyards or other permanent crops. wet soil plants: cattail, buttercup, bullrush, skunk cabbage, other water plants: water lily, eelgrass, milfoil, other other types of vegetation b.
 What kind and amount of vegetation will be removed or altered?
-Standard pasture type vegetation on the property will be removed in order to build homes, roads, parking areas, and storm systems.
-There will be a portion on the East-side that will be used as a conservation area. c.
-List threatened and endangered species known to be on or near the site.
-None that we know of. d.
-Proposed landscaping, use of native plants, or other measures to preserve or enhance vegetation on the site, if any: Manicured lawns will be placed on site.
-Pond areas will be seeded with biofiltration seed mix.
-BMP T5.13 for compost amended soils will be utilized to enhance vegetation. e.
-List all noxious weeds and invasive species known to be on or near the site.
-Scotch broom and other minor weeds exist onsite.
-Invasive weeds and brush will be removed from site.
-5. Animals List any birds and other animals which have been observed on or near the site or are known to be on or near the site.
-Examples include: birds: (hawk) heron, eagle songbirds, other: mammals: (deer) bear, elk, beaver, other: fish: bass, salmon, trout, herring, shellfish, other b.
-List any threatened and endangered species known to be on or near the site.
-None that we know of. c.
-Is the site part of a migration route?
-If so, explain.
-This site is apart of the Pacific Fly Away Route. d.
-Proposed measures to preserve or enhance wildlife, if any: Approximately 2 acres of the eastern portion of the site will be preserved in its native condition. e.
-List any invasive animal species known to be on or near the site.
+The field where the project will be developed will be removed and covered with buildings, asphalt roads, and lawn area. c.
+L List threatened and endangered species known to be on or near the site.
+None.
+Proposed landscaping, use of native plants, or other measures to preserve or enhance vegetation on the site, if any: ٨ Manícured lawns will be placed onsite.
+Pond areas will be seeded with biofiltration seed mix. e.
+L List all noxious weeds and invasive species known to be on or near the site.
+Some minor scotch broom and standard thistle weeds were observed onsite.
+All weeds or nvasive species will be removed.
+5. .
+Animals a.
+L list any birds and other animals which have been observed on or near the site or are known to be on or near the site.
+Examples include: birds: hawk, heron eagle, songbirds other: mammals: deer bear, elk, beaver, other: fish: bass, salmon, trout, herring, shellfish, other b.
+L ist any threatened and endangered species known to be on or near the site.
+None observed or known to be on or near the site. c.
+Is s the site part of a migration route?
+If so, explain. - The site is part of the Pacific Flyaway Route. d.
+P Proposed measures to preserve or enhance wildlife, if any: ^ tone. e.
+L ist any invasive animal species known to be on or near the site.